artur-varosyan/budgeting-bot-bubsy/README.md

 * `python app.py --telegram` (default) to use the messaging platform Telegram

 ## Conversing with the bot
-Some of the features that bubsy currently supports include:
+Some of the features that Bubsy currently supports include:
 * recording an expense
 * showing your budget
 * showing your spending in a specified time frame